keith-kurak/FerniChat-KCDC2023/exercises/01-hello-goodbye-code.md

 ### 3. Fix those dependencies
 Not sure why they're off.
 But you can run `npx expo install --fix` to fix them.

+### 4. Remove unnessary scripts
+- Remove `postinstall` from **package.json** scripts.
+We're not managing native projects, so we don't need to install Cocoapods, etc.

 More TODO's:
 - those side tabs on web, nasty